conor42/fast-lzma2/README.md

 A high-compression option is provided to select parameters which achieve higher compression on smaller dictionaries.
 The speed/ratio tradeoff is less optimal with this enabled, but it is still normally faster than BT4.

-Tested vs 7-zip LZMA2 on the [Silesia compression corpus] using two threads.
+Tested in memory vs the 7-zip LZMA2 encoder on the [Silesia compression corpus] using two threads.
 The design goal for the encoder and compression level parameters was to move the line as far as possible toward the top left of the graph.
 This provides an optimal speed/ratio tradeoff.

 [Silesia compression corpus]: http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia